Rlx 1.3.0

 Track Type Selection Screenshot

-Each sequencer track has a specific Type that defines its behavior and how notes are input.
-The track type can be set to one of the following modes:
+Each sequencer track has a specific Generator that defines its behavior and how notes are input.
+The track generator can be set to one of the following modes:

 Step Sequencer Mode